-For 2021, 100% of our equity incentive awards provided to the NEOs were in the form of performance-based restricted stock awards which was more performance oriented than the mix of performance and time vested equity awards observed across the peer group.
-On average, the peers deliver approximately 69% of their long-term incentive to NEOs in performance-based equity awards and 29% in time-vested equity.
+For 2022, 100% of our equity incentive awards provided to the NEOs, except for Dr. Zoley, were in the form of performance-based restricted stock awards which was more performance oriented than the mix of performance and time vested equity awards observed across the peer group.
+On average, the peers deliver approximately 54% of their long-term incentive to NEOs in performance-based equity awards and 46% in time-vested equity.